PC-Admin/blog/michael5collins.com/content/post/linux-administration-on-windows/index.md

 Since venturing into Linux administration, Ubuntu has always been my daily driver.
 It's minimal, can run on very little RAM and seems to 'just work' when doing various administrative tasks.

-However, for my new job I was handed a Windows 10 machine, I was suddenly caught in a new environment with none of the tools I was used too.
+However, for my new job I was handed a Windows 10 machine, I was suddenly caught up in a new environment with none of the tools I was used to.
 I had never even connected to a remote server off a Windows machine before.
 My initial experience was frustrating and I had to spend a while learning how to get things going.

 This article summarises what I've learnt and how I was able to configure my Windows machine to make it as smooth as possible.